A Look At Bernie Sanders' Electoral Socialism

 America has been a hostile environment to anyone and anything associated with the S-word during Sanders' entire political career, but he has still had impressive success at electoral politics as a self-avowed socialist in Vermont.
 When he ran for a fourth term as the mayor of Burlington in 1987, the Democratic and Republican Parties finally decided to join forces and run a single candidate against him.
 Sanders still won (as did his third-party successor, Peter Clavelle, who beat a joint Democratic-Republican candidate in the 1989 election).
 Even as a senator he still considers Eugene Debs to be a hero of his, and he even at one point had (maybe still has) a plaque commemorating Debs hanging on the wall in his Washington office.

-Sanders has not shied away from the “socialist” label during his current campaign; on the contrary, he seems to welcome every interview as a chance to emphasize to the American people that his democratic socialism is nothing scary or radical.
-He has always been indirect but clear that what he means by “democratic socialism” amounts to what is more commonly called “social democracy.”
+Sanders did not shy away from the “socialist” label during his 2016 presidential campaign, and it has continued to galvanize both his supporters and detractors during his current campaign.
+But his “socialism” is very tame.
+He seems to welcome every interview as a chance to emphasize to the American people that his democratic socialism is nothing scary or radical.
+He has always been indirect but clear that what he means by “democratic socialism” amounts to what is more commonly today called “social democracy.”
 But when discussing contemporary political ideas in English, it is generally important not to confuse “democratic socialism” with “social democracy.”
-They now mean nearly opposite things.
+As goals, they have come to mean nearly opposite things.

-The term “democratic socialism” is used to describe a broad range of approaches which emphasize a bottom-up and peaceful-ish eradication of capitalist ownership and transition to a socialist economy (whatever that might look like).
-It has come to mark a general distinction between Marxism-Leninism (especially Stalinism) and other socialist traditions both evolutionary/parliamentary and revolutionary.
+“Democratic socialism” is used to describe a broad range of approaches which emphasize a bottom-up and peaceful eradication of capitalist ownership and transition to a socialist economy (whatever that might look like).
+It is sometimes contrasted to Marxism-Leninism and other revolutionary schools which make less of a pretense of using or preserving liberal democratic institutions.

 In contrast, “social democracy” usually refers to social and economic reforms which seek a more humane and democratically-controlled capitalist economy.
 It has come to be almost synonymous with the policies put in place by the Nordic states during the 20th century.
 In Sanders' terminology, it aims to curtail the excessive political and economic power currently enjoyed by America’s “billionaire class” in order to restore and maintain a healthy “middle class” supported by a Scandinavian-style welfare system.